 Not ten minutes after they left to go sleep in a field, we crossed the road like they suggested, just in time to catch our train.
 This time I hopped on before Evoltech even knew what was happening.
 Evoltech was surprised.
 That night was the most uncomfortable, freezing cold.
-Without cardboard to lay on my hips got even more bruised from laying on the train floor ers and military veterans can listen in and feel up-to-date or something.
+Without cardboard to lay on my hips got even more bruised from laying on the train floor.